mlanza/proposal-command-syntax/README.md

 ```
 In both cases, the inferrence is return the first argument of the invocation.
 No respect is given to the placeholders since the syntax is pipeline agnostic.

 Ordinarily, with functions the most important argument, the subject of the operation, comes first.
-A function is, after all, just a method whose `this` is shifted to the first parameter postion.
+A function is, after all, just a method whose `this` is promoted into the first parameter postion.

 However, conceivably, some function implementers may choose to have that subject passed in some other position.
 For this reason, the return argument can be explicitly designated with a return tag (a dot).